Armour/vue-typescript-admin-mock-server/README.md

 ## Overview

-The javascript code under `mock` folder in this project was generated from the typescript source code located at [here](https://github.com/Armour/vue-typescript-admin-template/tree/master/mock)
+The javascript code under `api` folder in this project was generated from the typescript source code located at [here](https://github.com/Armour/vue-typescript-admin-template/tree/master/mock) (by running `tsc` command in this directory).
+The only manually change is to rename the `mock-server.js` to `index.js`.

 ## Swagger